 Metalor has developed its Supply Chain Policy over the last decade and we ask all our customers to abide by it.
-The goal of having a responsible supply chain is to ensure that precious metals come from legal and ethical sources, and that they have not been associated with illegal activities, crime, armed conflict, or human rights abuse.
-However, for Metalor, responsible sourcing implies more than just compliance.
 It is a reflection of how we do business, the values we uphold, and our commitment to ethical and environmental practices.